MrBluffz/esx_shops/README.md

 # esx_shops
 ## ESX_Shops Modified to work with MF_Inventory

+### UPDATE
+I have added job checks, and Shop Type so you can do crafting tables, and shops, both with job checks if you want.
+See photos below for more details

 ### Instructions
 1) Drag and drop ESX_Shops into your resource folder.
 2) Add `ensure esx_shops` to your server.cfg